-Select the link for inpatient psychiatric facility data to navigate to the IPFQR Program's information page.

-The IPFQR Program page includes a brief description of the program and the measures.
-It includes public access to performance measure data provided by IPFs; however, it does not generate a report equivalent to the Facility, State, and National report available to a facility through the secure portal.
-The data is in an aggregate annualized format of the quarters for the reporting period.
-This data may be calculated from the Facility, State, and National report.
+- 3. A new IPFQR Program tab or window will appear.
+This is the Inpatient Psychiatric Facility Quality Reporting Program landing page, which lists the IPFQR Program measures at the top of the page, and displays three SOCRATA tables with the Facility, State and National level measure results farther down the page. - The IPFQR Program landing page includes a brief description of the program and the measures. - It includes public access to performance measure data provided by IPFs; however, it does not generate a report equivalent to the Facility, State, and National report available to a facility through the QualityNet Secure Portal.